davidwilliamson/vagrant-files/README.md

 For example, if your programming stuff is located at `/Users/<your-user-name>/Documents/codist`, then change the line to be: `config.vm.synced_folder "~/Documents/codist", "/codist"`

+**NOTE** The files in this directory are shared between your mac and the VM!
+If you modify the file from within the VM, you are modifying it on the Mac as well.
+Moreover, if you delete a file in this directory, it is deleted on your Mac as well.
+It does not go in the Mac's Trash, it is permanently deleted.
+With great power comes great responsibility.

+If you don't want to share any Mac folders with the VM, comment out the `config.vm.synced_folder` line in the `Vagrantfile`

 Now, examine the `bootstrap.sh` file in this directory.
 We use this file to install additional Ubuntu packages in our VM.